wp-plugins/google-adsense-summary/README.txt

 Website:  http://learnix.net
 Donate link:  http://learnix.net
 Email:  gas (at) learnix (dot) net
-Tags:  google, adsense, stats, summary, tracking, wordpress, plugin, widget Requires at least:  2.9.2
+Tags:  google, adsense, stats, summary, tracking, wordpress, plugin, widget, admin, advertising Requires at least:  2.9.2
 Tested up to:  2.9.2
-Stable version:  1.0.0
+Stable version:  1.0.1
-Stable Tag: 1.0.0
+Stable Tag: 1.0.1

 == Description ==
 Adds a dashboard widget displaying your adsense data in the following ranges: TODAY, YESTERDAY, LAST7DAYS, THISMONTH, LASTMONTH and ALLTIME.

+This plugin requires that you have curl on your webserver and that php has the curl module loaded.
+On a linux webserver you can find this out by typing the following at a command prompt (minus the quotes):
+* "php -i | grep curl"

+For the module:

+* "cat /etc/httpd/php.ini | grep curl"
+OR
+* "cat ~/php.ini | grep curl"

+If the last two options don't work, consult your hosting provider as your php.ini is in some none standard location.

 **IMPORTANT**

+Upgrade to 1.0.1!
+Major bug fix.

-As this is the first release and there is much improvement to be had, I thought that it was ready enough to release to the wild.
-However, the display of the plugins is still a big off.
+As this is the first release and there is much improvement to be had, I still thought that it was ready enough to release it into the wild.
+However, the display of the plugin is still not exactly where I would like it.
 Please only choose to display two timelines at a time.
 This will be fixed in future versions.

 == Features ==